tywalch/electrodb/README.md

 The methods: Get (`get`), Create (`put`), Update (`update`), and Delete (`delete`) **require* all composite attributes described in the Entities' primary `PK` and `SK`.

 ### Get Method
-Provide all Table Index composite attributes in an object to the `get` method
+Provide all Table Index composite attributes in an object to the `get` method.
+In the event no record is found, a value of `null` will be returned.

+> Note: As part of ElectroDB's roll out of 1.0.0, a breaking change was made to the `get` method.
+Prior to 1.0.0, the `get` method would return an empty object if a record was not found.
+This has been changed to now return a value of `null` in this case.

 ```javascript
 let results = await StoreLocations.get({
 	storeId: "LatteLarrys",